Scott Kingery: Major leagues

+Los Angeles Angels

+On November 1, 2024, the Phillies traded Kingery to the Los Angeles Angels in exchange for cash considerations.
+He was added to the Angels' 40-man roster on November 4.
+On March 17, 2025, Kingery was designated for assignment following the acquisition of Ángel Perdomo.
+He cleared waivers and was sent outright to the Triple-A Salt Lake Bees on March 22.
+While playing for the Bees, Kingery hit a combined .373/.418/.578 in the hitter-friendly Pacific Coast League—numbers that were inflated by a .433 batting average on balls in play.
+On May 28, the Angels selected Kingery's contract, adding him to their active roster as a replacement for the struggling Tim Anderson.
+In 14 appearances for Los Angeles, he went 4-for-25 (.160) with one stolen base and two walks.
+Kingery was designated for assignment by the Angels on August 11.
+He cleared waivers and was sent outright to Triple-A Salt Lake on August 13.
+On September 1, the Angels added Kingery back to their active roster.
+In five appearances for Los Angeles, he received only two plate appearances, going hitless in both.
+Kingery was designated for assignment again on September 13, following the promotion of Denzer Guzmán.
+He was sent outright to Salt Lake after clearing waivers on September 15.
+Kingery elected free agency on September 29.

 Player profile

 Offensively, Kingery's approach to the plate originates from his work in 2017 with Schenck, who Kingery claims teaches players to hit based on "the opposite of what you've always been taught".
 He has continued to make adjustments to his stance and swinging extension throughout his major league career in response to an inconsistent plate production.
 Heading into the 2021 season, manager Joe Girardi focused on improving the quality of Kingery's at bats by encouraging him to focus on finding gaps in the field and hit more line drives.

 Primarily a second baseman throughout his college and minor league career, Kingery became a utility player upon his promotion to the majors.
 In 2021, he attributed his decreased confidence during major league play to this ever-changing role, telling reporters that, when he was at the plate, he was often thinking more about his position on the field than the ball in front of him.
 Frequently changing positions also took a physical toll on Kingery, who would regularly lose 10 lbs over the course of a season.